<PAGE>

 know exactly what you are doing.</p>

-<p>There is also a read-only version of this driver which doesn't have the
+<p>There is also a read-only version of this driver, mainly for use with

-where the extra RAM requirement was considered too large.</p>
+uCLinux where the extra RAM requirement was considered too large.
+However, just

 <h2><a name="L_old_docs">Old MTD documentation</a></h2>